akortis4/simple_data_vis/README.md

 #Module Descriptions
-SimpleDataVis --> main module used to call and create all other classes UserInputHandler --> module to store user input from json input file ReadData --> module used to handle loading of data and creating it as a dataframe CreateExcel --> module used to create and format excel, store defualt excel formatting, and writing data to excel CreatePlotPng --> module used to create scatter plot pngs
+SimpleDataVis --> main module used to call and create all other classes UserInputHandler --> module to store user input from json input file ReadDataHandler --> module used to handle loading of data and creating it as a dataframe StatHandler --> create stats for variables CreateExcelHandler --> module used to create and format excel, store defualt excel formatting, and writing data to excel CreatePlotPng --> module used to create scatter plot pngs